jaredhanson/passport-windowslive/README.md

 #### Configure Strategy

 The Windows Live authentication strategy authenticates users using a Windows Live account and OAuth 2.0 tokens.
-The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.
+The client ID and secret obtained when creating an application are supplied as options when creating the strategy.
+The strategy also requires a `verify` callback, which receives the access token and optional refresh token, as well as `profile` which contains the authenticated user's Windows Live profile.
+The `verify` callback must call `cb` providing a user to complete authentication.

     passport.use(new WindowsLiveStrategy({
         clientID: WINDOWS_LIVE_CLIENT_ID,
         clientSecret: WINDOWS_LIVE_CLIENT_SECRET,
         callbackURL: "http://www.example.com/auth/windowslive/callback"
       },
-      function(accessToken, refreshToken, profile, done) {
+      function(accessToken, refreshToken, profile, cb) {
         User.findOrCreate({ windowsliveId: profile.id }, function (err, user) {
-          return done(err, user);
+          return cb(err, user);
         });
       }
     ));